waylandc/staff-calendar/README.md

-# Calendar App to track annual leave for staff
+# Calendar App to track Leave of Absence for staff

-> Vue PWA app using vuejs, vuetify, google MD, axios, vuex
+> Vue PWA app using vuejs, vuetify, google MD, axios, vuex, Google Firebase/Firestore

+This application is intended to allow our staff to book a leave of absence and for managers to approve/reject.

+### Types of leave supported
+* Annual Leave
+* Carried Over (must be used up before March 31 or it will be forfeited as per the Employee Handbook)
+* Compensation Leave
+* Sick Leave

+### User Roles
+* Normal user
+	* view/book leave
+* Approver
+	* Approve and Reject leave requests
+* Administrator
+	* Edit user entitled leave
+	* maintain holiday calendar
+	* Reset passwords

+<i>*To delete users, you must contact Database Admin</i>

 ## Build Setup